CodeGeneration-2020/INhouse/README.md

 ## Sales Questions / Answers
 - a user is able to see total amount of all the available **Questions / Answers** and their owners

+# Backend

+## Auth
+AUTH procedures are made via [JWT](https://jwt.io/).

+## Dialog
+For storing Questions/Answers we use [Algolia](https://www.algolia.com/), for search - [Algolia Answers](https://www.algolia.com/doc/guides/algolia-ai/answers/)

+## Files
+For storing files we use [GridFS](https://docs.mongodb.com/manual/core/gridfs/).

+## HumanticAPI
+For getting information about a person through Linkedin profile - we use [HumanticAPI](https://humantic.ai/)

+## Metrics
+We use metrics for:
+- tracking usage of external API's: [Algolia](#Dialog) and [HumanticAPI](#HumanticAPI)
+- tracking usage of [HumanticAPI](#HumanticAPI), that a user does
+- tracking recorded messages, that were received through [SpeechRecognition](#SpeechRecognition)

+## Parser
+We use Parser for:
+- parsing PDF files
+- parsing questions from recognized message

+## SpeechRecognition
+For speech recognition we use [Microsof Cognitive Services Speech](https://azure.microsoft.com/ru-ru/services/cognitive-services/speech-services/).

+## TextAnalyzer
+For text analyze we use API, that makes questions from received text.

+## User
+Users and the rest of the app's information is being stored into our DB - [MongoDB](https://www.mongodb.com/).